eanlain/release_notes/README.md

     $ release_notes broadcast update

-If you ever want to reset your model - maybe you've gone back and edited a previous release note - you can rebuild the Broadcast model by running `release_notes broadcast update -r` appending the `-r` option.
+If you ever want to reset your model you can clear out and rebuild the Broadcast model by running `release_notes broadcast update -r` appending the `-r` option.

+### Set a Broadcast

+You can set a specific broadcast to set as the "latest" by running the following:

+    $ release_notes broadcast set_version VERSION

+The "latest" version will be set to the `VERSION` specified.

 ## Contributing